-The HOPE Career Grant gives assistance towards educational costs is provided to students enrolled in career fields that are considered important to Georgia’s economic growth.
+The HOPE Career Grant, which gives assistance towards educational costs, is provided to students enrolled in career fields that are considered important to Georgia’s economic growth.

 If you’ve taken out student loans to attend a school in Georgia, it is never too early to start thinking about your repayment plan.
 And guess what?
 You have quite a few repayment options at your disposal.

 Take a deep breath—you’ll have time to pay off your loans once you leave school.
 The standard student loan repayment term is 10 years, but allowances are made for eligible loan borrowers who need more time to pay off their loans (up to 25 years).

 Federal student loan interest rates vary based on what year you receive the loan.
 For the 2022-2023 school year, the interest rate on Direct Subsidized or Unsubsidized loans for undergraduates is 4.99%, the rate on Direct Unsubsidized loans for graduate and professional students is 6.54%, and the rate on Direct PLUS loans for graduate students, professional students, and parents is 7.54%.
 The interest rates on federal student loans are fixed and are set annually by Congress.